Revelation 2 – 3

 I know thy works, that thou hast a name that thou livest, and art dead. v.1b Rebuke.
 The reformed churches had a name.
 They stood for reality, for separation from corrupt Rome, and for the Word of God.
 But inwardly they were dead.

 2 Be watchful, and strengthen the things that remain, which are about to die, for I have not found thy works complete before my God.
-3a Remember therefore how thou hast received and heard, and keep it and repent.
+3 Remember therefore how thou hast received and heard, and keep it and repent.
 If therefore thou shalt not watch, I will come upon thee as a thief, and thou shalt not know at what hour I shall come upon thee. vv.2-3 Exhortation and Warning.
 The things that are “ready to die” refers to the godly exercises of the reformers.
 They read the scriptures, accepted them as the inspired Word of God, and applied it to themselves.
 It is an attitude of living reality in contrast to dead formalism.
-They needed to “be watchful” concerning the disease of spiritual deadness.
+Sardis needed to “be watchful” concerning the disease of spiritual deadness.
 Their works were “not complete”, because the reformation failed to go all the way back to the apostles’ doctrine.
 The road to restoration was to “remember”, to “keep”, and to “repent”.
 It was a question of walking in the truth they had already received.
 If we walk in the light we have and God will show us more; e.g. Josiah’s life shows this (2 Kings 22-23).
 As with Thyatira, we have a warning for Sardis.
 Those who are not watching for the Lord’s coming (for His saints), they will be surprised as by “a thief” at the appearing (with His saints).
 All those of genuine faith will be raptured out, but these will be merely false professors.
 The Lord will come upon what remains of Sardis the same way He will come on the world; i.e. as a thief (1 Thess.
 5:2-4).

 ¶ 5 He that overcomes, “he” shall be clothed in white garments, and I will not blot his name out of the book of life, and will confess his name before my Father and before his angels. ¶ 6 He that has an ear, let him hear what the Spirit says to the assemblies. vv.5-6 Message to the Overcomer.
-The promised reward is threefold (all to be received future):
+The promised reward is threefold (all to be received in the future):

 3. A name confessed.
 Although their names might be despised name before men in their own lifetime (Luke 12:8), their names would be honored by the Father in heaven, before the whole heavenly host.